Erotica (album): Music and lyrics

-Noted for being the album's "pure disco" moment, "Deeper and Deeper" has a "thicker arrangement" than the rest of the songs.
-Opening phrase When you know the notes to sing, you can sing most anything references "Do-Re-Mi" from The Sound of Music (1959).
+Described as the album's "pure disco" moment, "Deeper and Deeper" has a "thicker arrangement" than the rest of the songs.
+The opening phrase When you know the notes to sing, you can sing most anything references "Do-Re-Mi" from The Sound of Music (1959).
 Its lyrics talk about sexual desire, but Dan Cadan argued in his text in the liner notes of Madonna's 2001 compilation GHV2, that they are actually about a young man coming to terms with his homosexuality.
-Also present are "a juxtaposition of swirling disco synths", a flamenco guitar, and castanets on its bridge.
-Towards the end, it includes a line from "Vogue": Let your body move to the music.
+The song also features "a juxtaposition of swirling disco synths", a flamenco guitar, and castanets on its bridge.
+Toward the end, it includes a line from "Vogue": Let your body move to the music.
 Set to a "jazzy, juicy" groove, with lyrics about the "finger-licking good" pleasures of cunnilingus, "Where Life Begins" includes long sustained strings, and wah-wah guitars in its instrumentation.
-Madonna sings that it's something every girl should experience.
-Considered Eroticas "most overtly sexual track", it's the only one to reference safe sex: I’m glad you brought your raincoat/I think it’s beginning to rain.
+Madonna sings that it is something every girl should experience.
+Considered Eroticas "most overtly sexual track", it is the only one to reference safe sex: I’m glad you brought your raincoat/I think it's beginning to rain.
 The lyrics to sixth track "Bad Girl" talk, in the singer's own words, about a woman in a toxic relationship, trying to "distract herself from reality" through behaviors such as drinking and chain smoking.
 This is reflected in the refrain: Bad girl, drunk by six/Kissing someone else's lips/Smoked too many cigarettes today/I’m not happy when I act this way.
 Instrumentation is provided by swing piano and wind chimes, with Madonna singing some parts in a falsetto.
 "Waiting" begins with the sound of a scratchy old vinyl before a sliding bass note.
-It is a "brooding ballad noir" with spoken words, in which a scorned and defiant Madonna faces up to the lover who's broken her heart, and samples her own "Justify My Love"; lyrics include Don’t go breaking my heart like you said you would, and I wish I could believe you or at least have the courage to leave you.
+It is a "brooding ballad noir" with spoken word elements, in which a scorned and defiant Madonna faces up to the lover who has broken her heart, and samples her own "Justify My Love"; lyrics include Don’t go breaking my heart like you said you would, and I wish I could believe you or at least have the courage to leave you.
 It ends with the singer uttering the phrase The next time you want pussy, just look in the mirror, baby.